sst/sst/www/docs/constructs/ViteStaticSite.md

 }
 ```

+This tells your editor the environment variables that are available and autocomplete them for you.

-And you can override the path.
+You can also override the path for the generated type definitions file.

 ```js {7}
 new ViteStaticSite(this, "Site", {